Recipe at a Glance

 White table with frothy milky tea garnished with dried flowers

 For this hibiscus flower tea latte, I did add the tiniest amount of rose water to zhoosh up my drink.
-I find this hibiscus rose latte flavor combo to be soothing and calming, something I need in my life A LOT!
-You can either add it to the tea while it’s steeping or to the steamed milk, it’s all up to you.
+I find this hibiscus rose latte flavor combo to be soothing and calming, something I need in my life A LOT.
+If tea is your thing, my sweet iced tea is another one worth keeping in the rotation, a completely different vibe but equally satisfying.
+You can either add the rose water to the tea while it’s steeping or to the steamed milk, it’s all up to you.

 If you’re not too keen on the rose flavor, simply leave it out or substitute it for vanilla extract to make a hibiscus vanilla latte, or go with orange extract or orange flower water to create a stunning balance for a more Red Zinger tea feel, making yourself a hibiscus orange tea latte.